Understanding the Dative Case in Slovak for English Speakers

 Tips for English Speakers Learning the Slovak Dative Case

-Since English does not have a dative case marked by endings, it can be challenging to grasp at first.
+English does not have a dative case marked by endings, so it can be challenging to get used to Slovak declensions.
 Here are some tips:

-- Learn common prepositions and verbs that require the dative case.
+- Practice with verbs that commonly require the dative case.

 Further Reading